davide-coccomini/MINTIME-Multi-Identity-size-iNvariant-TIMEsformer-for-Video-Deepfake-Detection/README.md

 - Exploitation of an EfficientNet B0 as a pre-trained patch extractor on Deepfake Detection tasks.
 This module provides a lightweight, trainable and efficient method of patch extraction compared to the traditional input image split used in Vision Transformers;
 - Using a TimeSformer as a Transformer module in order to also capture time variations within a video;
 - Introduction of a new embedding technique, namely size-embedding, to induce face-frame area ratio information to the TimeSformer;
-- Implementation of a final module for video-level classification in the presence of multiple faces to handle these particular cases as well.
+- Use of novels positional embedding, attention calculation and input sequence generation to enable a TimeSformer to handle multiple identities in the same video.

 ## Setup